bryan-thompsoncodes/mac-nix-configs/README.md

 - This configuration uses **Determinate Nix**, so nix-darwin's Nix management is disabled
 - Homebrew is managed **declaratively** - packages not in the config will be uninstalled
-- The `cleanup = "zap"` setting in Homebrew removes all packages not declared in the config
-- Git user information should be updated in `hosts/a6mbp/modules/programs/git.nix`
-- Powerlevel10k configuration (`.p10k.zsh`) is preserved outside of this repo
-- System state version is set to 4 (nix-darwin)

 ## Troubleshooting